Digital Marketing Apartment Leasing Tips

 That’s consistent with our own quarterly analysis of tens of thousands of property website sessions and prospect digital interactions.
 We’ve found most renters are beginning their property search early (typically 3+ months out, mostly online).
 Long before you know who they are, they’re weighing your apartment units against your competitors and making decisions about your properties.

-If you don’t have a way to (a) provide a superior experience from the very first website visit, and (b) capture their contact info and preferences early in their search, you might never find out who those “stealth shoppers” are, and never get a chance to nurture and win them over.
+If your digital marketing for apartments plan doesn’t include: (a) provide a superior experience from the very first website visit, and (b) capture their contact info and preferences early in their search, you might never find out who those “stealth shoppers” are, and never get a chance to nurture and win them over.

 Prospects are searching longer.
 A lot of people are searching a year or six months in advance, but that person is still important and could up turning into a lease.”